rmukondiwa/NewsBuddy-AI-Markets-Agent/README.md

  * Features implemented:
     - A Markets AI Agent
+    - A Weather AI Agent
+    - A News Sentiment AI Agent
     - Backend logs
     - Tests for the Markets Agent
+    - Tests for the Weather Agent
+    - Tests for the News Agent
     - Added Constants file for backend urls

  * Features unimplemented: